brownplt/iticse-in-flow-2014/report/sections/rubrics.md

     For example, early in the course reviews can focus on functional aspects and gradually shift to non-functional aspects of code.
-    Students may also optionally ask for reviews with a certain focus when offering up artifacts for review.
-This might help to ensure relevance of the review for the reviewee.
+    Students may also optionally ask for reviews with a certain focus when offering submissions for review.
+This might help to ensure relevance of the review for the author.

 *
 **Rubrics for alibi:**
-    Rubrics can be great tools to establish alibis for students who fear criticising works of others, because of cultural values, self-image, etc. For example, being asked to point out one part which could be done better, or identify errors will shift the blame from the student that found the bugs to the instructor that asked the questions.
+    Rubrics can be great tools to establish alibis for reviewers who fear criticising works of others, because of cultural values, self-image, or other factors.
+For example, being asked to point out one part which could be done better, or identify errors will shift the blame from the reviewer who found the bugs to the instructor who provided the rubric.

 *
 **Rubrics for conduct:**
-    Focusing on the strengths of the artifact under review can also help unstuck students that fear critiquing works of others, but also may be used as a tool to foster professional conduct.
+    Focusing on the strengths of the submission under review can also help reviewers who fear critiquing works of others, but also may be used as a tool to foster professional conduct.
 "Being hard on the issue but soft on the people" can be learned this way.